Magic Money Tree

 From Chris Leitch, Social Credit Leader

-wages and conditions and an additional 500 nurses employed to reduce the shortage and consequent stress on existing nursing staff.
+In 2018, nurses went through a prolonged series of strikes in order to get better wages and conditions and an additional 500 nurses employed to reduce the shortage and consequent stress on existing nursing staff.
 That deal worth an estimated $520 million dollars is not due for completion until August this year.

 It took five offers from the government and DHB's before agreement was finally reached.
 Nurses were repeatedly told there was no more money.

 In July last year after months of stoppages teachers were finally offered a $1.2 billion deal which will not be completed until July next year.
 Along the way, Education Minister Chris Hipkins told them “These are really good offers, and the government will not be increasing the total amount”.